PhotonVision/photonvision-docs/source/docs/hardware/supportedhardware.rst

 Supported Coprocessors
 ----------------------
 * Raspberry Pi 3 / 4, with the newest variants of each being preferred (3B+ and B, respectively).
-* Raspberry Pi 4 is preferred for **AprilTag or Colored Shape tracking** due to its faster processor; the new libcamera driver provides GPU acceleration for both Pi 3 and 4.
+* Raspberry Pi 4 is preferred for all forms of target tracking.
-* Raspberry Pi 3 works well for retroreflective tracking, but lags behind the Pi 4 with AprilTag or Colored shape.
+* Orange Pi 4 / 5 will have better performance but will require more work to get working.
 * Mini PCs (such as Beelink N5095) have been testing and show significantly better performance than a Raspberry Pi, but require extra effort to wire to the robot / get set up.
 More information can be found in the set up guide `here. <https://docs.google.com/document/d/1lOSzG8iNE43cK-PgJDDzbwtf6ASyf4vbW8lQuFswxzw/edit?usp=drivesdk>`_
 * Other coprocessors can be used but may require some extra work / command line usage in order to get it working properly.